Kingmanish25/ai-python-engineering-portfolio/ai-ml-generative-ai-projects/advanced-stock-forecasting/README.md

 ## ARIMA Model

-A classical statistical time-series forecasting model used widely in financial analysis.
+A classical statistical time-series forecasting model widely used in financial analysis.

 Capabilities:

-* Captures trend and seasonal patterns
+* Captures trend and temporal dependencies
-* Works well with stationary time-series data
+* Suitable for stationary time-series data

 ---